aashishk913/miniproject/README.md

 # Requirements
-Introduction
+# Introduction

+# Hangman
-Hangman is a paper and pencil guessing game for two or more players.
+Hangman is a guessing game.
 One player thinks of a word, phrase or sentence and the other tries to guess it by suggesting letters within a certain number of guesses.
+But here it is one person game as other person is the computer itself.
 # Research
 Understanding the logic behind the game giving a fair time to guess the character.
 # Defining our system